toladata/Knowledgebase/en/12-learn-toladata/about-this-course.md

 ##### Further reading

 Oftentimes you will see a list of suggested readings under each article.
-Be it other Knowledgebase articles or external resources, they will enhance your learning and improve understanding of TolaData.
+Be it other Knowledge base articles or external resources, they will enhance your learning and improve understanding of TolaData.

 ### How much time will I spend learning?